Nick287/AOAI-Azure-Search-PDF/README.md

 In this sample, you will learn how to:

+- Azure Open AI Embedding
 - List all Azure Search indexes
 - Create Azure Search index
 - Delete Azure Search index
-- upload data to Azure Search index
+- Upload data to Azure Search index
 - Search data from Azure Search by vector

 ## Prerequisites